industrieit/rancher-public-catalog/templates/splunk-light/0/README.md

 - There are two named volumes for this catalog entry.
   - opt-splunk-var
   - opt-splunk-etc
-- If these volumes are not available when the container splunk container starts all data will reside in the container and be lost when terminated.
+- If these volumes are not available when the splunk container starts data will reside in the container and be lost when terminated.

 Data Receiving;

 - splunk has been pre-configured to listen for forwarder input on port 9997.